 Tiberias Promenade (Yigal Alon Promenade):

-The promenade is by the waterfront and is a popular walkway, especially in the evening.
-It is on a former dam constructed during the British mandate to prevent easterly winds blowing waves into the city.
-This was built after considerable flooding in the city in 1934 from water pouring down the mountainside and from waves from the lake that led to the deaths of many people.
-The Promenade is a fun place with stores, stalls, restaurants, cafes, and docks for boats.
-Prior to Covid, there was a music and light show at its southern end.
+You must visit the promenade by the waterfront, especially in the evening.
+It is a fun place with stores, stalls, restaurants, cafes, and docks for boats.
+There may be a music and light show at its southern end.
+It is located on a dam constructed during the British mandate to prevent easterly winds blowing waves into the city.
+In 1934, a combination of water pouring down the mountainside and waves from the lake led to the deaths of many people.
 Access to the middle of the promenade is via the continuation of HaYarkon St.

 The Court of the Jews and the Etz Haim Abulafia Synagogue:

-While making your way towards the promenade via HaYarkon St., turn to your right into the adjoining Jewish Courtyard.
-It is close to the promenade and indicated by a sign.
-This area within the Old City was donated to Rabbi Chaim Abulafia by the Druze ruler Zahir-al-Umar to encourage Jews to settle in Tiberias.
-Previously, this was a residential area, but all the homes in the Old City, but not the synagogues or churches, were destroyed after the 1948 War of Independence.
-Hence, the Jewish Courtyard is now a large open courtyard with a memorial at its center and synagogues at its periphery.
+To visit the Court of the Jews, make your way towards the promenade via HaYarkon St. Close to the promenade, turn right into the adjoining Jewish Courtyard as indicated by a sign.
+This area within the Old City was donated to Rabbi Chaim Abulafia by the Druze ruler Zahir al-Umar to encourage Jews to settle in Tiberias.
+This was a residential area, and all the homes in the Old City, but not the synagogues or churches, were destroyed by the city after the 1948 War of Independence.
+Thus, the Jewish Courtyard is now a large open courtyard with a memorial at its center and synagogues at its periphery.

-First notice a section of the Crusader wall.
+As you enter the courtyard, you will notice a section of the Crusader wall.
 This was previously surrounded by a moat.
-The Abulafia Synagogue is on the left as you enter the courtyard and was built in the 1740s by Rabbi Chaim Abulafia on the site of previous synagogues.
-This is not his original synagogue, as it has been rebuilt and renovated several times after earthquakes in 1759 and 1837 and a severe flood in 1934.
+The Abulafia Synagogue is on the left as you enter the courtyard.
+It was built in the 1740s by Rabbi Chaim Abulafia on the site of previous synagogues.
+This is not his original synagogue, as it has been rebuilt and renovated several times after earthquakes in 1759 and 1837 and the severe flood of 1934.
 When first built it was one of the most beautiful synagogues in the country.
-The present synagogue is from 1950 and is also quite beautiful.
+The present Sephardi synagogue is from 1950 and is also quite beautiful.
 It has an elaborately decorated domed ceiling with a floral pattern of six overlapping circles.
-It is a Sephardi synagogue.
-Because people from Tiberias now live predominantly higher upon the hill, there are services only on Shabbat and Chol HaMoed.
+Because a majority of the population of Tiberias now lives predominantly higher up the hill, there are services only on Shabbat and Chol HaMoed.

 Tiberias Tourist Information: